Phil Rudd: Death threats and drug charges

-On 6 November 2014 Rudd was arrested and charged with attempting to procure a murder, threatening to kill, possession of methamphetamine and possession of cannabis, following a police raid on his home.
+On 6 November 2014, Rudd was arrested and charged with attempting to procure a murder, threatening to kill, possession of methamphetamine and possession of cannabis, following a police raid on his home in New Zealand.
 The charge of attempting to procure a murder was withdrawn the following day.
-On 21 April 2015 he pleaded guilty to the remaining charges, with the exception of one of the two threatening to kill charges, which was dropped.
+On 21 April 2015, he pleaded guilty to the remaining charges, with the exception of one of the two threatening to kill charges, which was dropped.

 His ongoing legal problems led to the recruitment of AC/DC's former drummer Chris Slade in time for the band's Rock or Bust World Tour.
 In an interview on 13 November 2014, Angus Young had stated that AC/DC had experienced problems with Rudd earlier in the year when recording Rock or Bust, and that his situation had taken the band by surprise.
 Rudd had also missed video and photo shoots.
 Young said, "He's got to sort himself out I think...
 At this point it's kind of a question mark.
 But if we're touring, there will be a drummer in place, put it that way."
 In the same interview, Young also said, "Phil created his own situation.
 It's a hard thing to say about the guy.
 He's a great drummer, and he's done a lot of stuff for us.
 But he seems to have let himself go.
 He's not the Phil we've known from the past."
 In May 2015, Rudd stated that he hoped to return, but said that he had no contact from the band, adding, "I'm sure they're having a great old time...
 I've seen the error of my ways...
 It's onward and upward from here."

 On 9 July 2015, Rudd was sentenced to eight months' home detention and ordered to pay NZ$120,000 in reparation.
 His appeal to be discharged without conviction was rejected.
 A subsequent appeal of the sentence to the High Court was dismissed.
 In a 2016 interview, Rudd said that since completing his home detention that March, he was seeing a psychiatrist weekly and had given up the "crazy shit".
 He also revealed he planned to tour Europe to promote his album Head Job.